-Best Way to Avoid Striking a Deer While Driving
+Best Way to Avoid Hitting a Deer on the Road

 If you are driving through an area known for high deer populations, you are likely to see the Deer Crossing warning sign.
 It alerts you to slow down and watch for wild animals crossing the road.
 Don’t exceed the speed limit.
 The lower your speed, the more time you will have to see, react and step on your brake, if a deer suddenly darts into your path.